-If your eyes are open and are a follower of the Lord Jesus Christ, you no doubt feel in your spirit that something is “just not right” with the Church in America these days.
+If your eyes are open and are a follower of Jesus, you no doubt feel in your spirit that something is “just not right” with the Church in America these days.

 The cheap gospel of the compromised church is one of “easy believism,” appealing to a mass audience.